Towards Explainable Deep Clustering for Time Series Data: Combining XAI with Deep Clustering for Time Series

 \subsection{Prototype and Example-Based Explanations}

-Another line of research provides explanations by prototype examples or learned pattern representations for each cluster.
+Another line of research provides explanations by prototypes or examples for learned pattern representations at each cluster.
 The idea is to characterize clusters in terms of human-understandable exemplars or features.
-One prominent approach is the use of shapelets – short representative subsequences that are maximally characteristic of a cluster.
+One prominent approach is the use of shapelets, originally developed for classification, which are short representative subsequences that are maximally characteristic of a class~\cite{ye_time_2009}.
 Shapelets have long been used in time series classification as interpretable features~\cite{theissler_explainable_2022}, and more recently have been applied to clustering.
 For example, El Amouri et al.~\cite{elamouri_constrained_2023} introduce Constrained DTW-Preserving Shapelets (CDPS) for explainable time series clustering.
 In CDPS, the model learns a set of shapelet patterns that capture the variability in the dataset while approximately preserving Dynamic Time Warping distances between series~\cite{elamouri_constrained_2023}.
-The learned shapelets form a new feature space for clustering, which is inherently interpretable: each dimension corresponds to the similarity of a time series to a certain shapelet (a meaningful pattern)~\cite{elamouri_constrained_2023}.
-After clustering in this space, they propose Shapelet Cluster Explanation (SCE) methods that output a small set of shapelets to summarize each cluster~\cite{elamouri_constrained_2023}.
+The learned shapelets form a new feature space for clustering, which is inherently interpretable: each dimension corresponds to the DTW similarity of a time series to a certain shapelet (a meaningful pattern), forming a new similarity vector~\cite{elamouri_constrained_2023}.
+After clustering in this space, they propose Shapelet Cluster Explanation (SCE) methods that output a small set of shapelets being most descriptive for time series samples in the cluster, summarizing inherent patterns~\cite{elamouri_constrained_2023}.
 In essence, a cluster can be explained by saying “time series in this group all contain pattern A and lack pattern B,” where A and B are actual subsequences (such as a particular waveform shape) that can be visualized.
-This approach yields explanations that are domain-meaningful (experts can recognize the shapelet patterns).
-A limitation is that shapelet-based methods may require extensive search or complex training, but they provide a clear link between cluster assignment and raw data patterns.
+This approach yields explanations that are domain-meaningful (experts can interpret the shapelet patterns using their domain knowledge).
+A limitation is that shapelet-based methods require extensive search or complex training, but they provide a clear link between cluster assignment and understandable raw data patterns.